Barrack O'Karma: Critical response

 The drama series was positively received by viewers.
 It has a 8.5/10 rating on Douban.
 Barrack O'Karma was praised for its original and thrilling story line.
 It was the third-most viewed TVB drama in 2019.

-Awards and nominations
+Accolades

 At the 2019 TVB Anniversary Awards, Selena Lee won the Most Popular Female Character award for her dual role as Alex/Coco.
 Lee and Joel Chan were awarded the Most Popular Onscreen Partnership award, and Candice Chiu won the Best Supporting Actress award.
 The series was nominated for Best Drama (Top 3), and Chan and Lee were nominated for Best Actor (Top 5) and Best Actress (Top 5) respectively.